You want smart political talk without the meltdowns?

 They didn't do anybody any favors.

-Like government working by of and for the people.
+Like government working by, of, and for the people.

 We have Al Franken is under fire today.

-They're they're just two of the nicest people.
+And Leanne Tweeden, and I know her husband, they're just two of the nicest people.

-Uh by the way, this now breaking.
+By the way, this is now breaking.

 Her husband is a hero.

-He used to fly, I think, C 130s, if my mind serves me well.
+He used to fly, I think, C-130s, if my mind serves me well.

-I remember when she had her first child, it was a she was so happy, and you know, I just I just know what a wonderful person she is.
+I remember when she had her first child, she was so happy.

 And years ago, she pulled me aside.